Litigation & Disputes

 International arbitration in Turkey has become the default dispute resolution mechanism for cross-border contracts involving multinational corporations, private equity sponsors, and high-net-worth principals deploying capital into the Turkish market.
-When a commercial dispute involves parties from different jurisdictions, national court litigation rarely offers the neutrality, enforceability, or procedural agility that sophisticated counterparties demand.
+When a commercial dispute involves parties from different jurisdictions, national court litigation rarely offers the neutrality, eligibility checker for foreign judgment enforcement, or procedural agility that sophisticated counterparties demand.
 Turkey's International Arbitration Law No. 4686 — modeled on the UNCITRAL Model Law — combined with the country's ratification of the 1958 New York Convention, makes Turkey one of the most arbitration-friendly jurisdictions between Europe and Asia.
 Yet the strategic choice between the ICC International Court of Arbitration and the Istanbul Arbitration Centre (ISTAC) can materially alter cost, timeline, and enforcement outcomes.

 For foreign investors structuring joint ventures, share purchase agreements, EPC construction contracts, distribution deals, or technology licensing arrangements in Turkey, the arbitration clause is never a boilerplate afterthought — it is the single most consequential risk-allocation provision in the contract.
 A poorly drafted clause can force a US sponsor into a Turkish-seated proceeding conducted in Turkish; a well-crafted clause can route a dispute to neutral seat, language, and governing law, with a final award enforceable in 170+ jurisdictions.
 This guide, prepared for C-level decision-makers and their in-house counsel, breaks down the strategic trade-offs between ICC and ISTAC arbitration, the procedural mechanics under Turkish law, and the costs and timelines you should budget for in 2026.